klack/LuxuriMarlin/README.md

-Luxuri for Marlin 2.1.x brings enhanced features for your 8-bit Tenlog machine.
+Luxuri for Marlin 2.1.x brings enhanced features to your 8-bit Tenlog machine.

 BL-Touch and bed mesh support is one of the most popular features.
 Input Shaping is a new feature exclusive to Marlin 2.1.x